kdgregory/log4j-aws-appenders/docs/troubleshooting.md

 log4j: Finished configuring.
 ```

-Next up, you'll see the following output, as the appender initializes.
-Note that
+However, successfully initializing the appender _does not_ mean that it is able to write
+to the destination; you may still see an error when the log-writer attempts to write its
+first batch.

+The following output shows sucessful log-writer operation.
+Note that this output is
-this output is interleaved with the log messages sent to the console: that is an
+interleaved with the log messages sent to the console: that is an artifact of the
-artifact of the appender building a batch of messages.
+appender building a batch of messages.

 ```
 2018-12-26 09:56:48,534 [example-1] WARN  com.kdgregory.log4j.aws.example.Main  - value is 85